Raising Awareness of Testicular Cancer:

 “In the right testicle where I was having pain, there was no problem,” Patrick said, “but the ultrasound showed a large mass on the left testicle.”

-Andrew Joel, MD, a urologist with Washington Urology, saw Patrick that same day.
+Andrew Joel, MD, a urologist with Virginia Hospital Center Physician Group - Urology (former Washington Urology), saw Patrick that same day.
 His parents and his fiancée went with him to the appointment.

 “He had the best bedside manner,” Patrick said of Dr. Joel.
 “He could see I was terrified.”